lvv/lvvlib/README.txt

 | 1.67              |  SSE: `__m128 m = mk_m128(A[0]);  for (size_t i=4; i<N; i+=4) { m = _mm_max_ps(m, mk_m128(A[i]) ); } ...`
 |==============================================================================================

-Acceleration is done through template specialization for combination of specific type and  operation.
 So far I implemented only combinations needed for my work.
 Hopefully there will be less blank space in table bellow as I will have more time or there will be outside contributions.